react-native-elements/react-native-elements/website/docs/main/ButtonGroup.md

 #### setOpacityTo

-Funtion to set the opacity.
+Function to set the opacity.

 | Type                    | Default |
 | ----------------------- | ------- |